Walter Gretzky, father of Wayne Gretzky, dies at age 82

-Walter Gretzky, the father of NHL legend and Hockey Hall of Famer Wayne Gretzky, died on Thursday at the age of 82.
+Walter Gretzky, the father of NHL legend and Hockey Hall of Famer Wayne Gretzky, died on Thursday at 82.

 The news was announced on Twitter by Wayne on behalf of the entire Gretzky family late Thursday night.